CruxDevStuff/allan_ros2/README.md

 Note : This package is under development.
 If you find any bugs or errors create an issue, or even better a PR fixing it.

 # Features
-1. Outputs noise parameters file for use with [Kalibr](https://github.com/ethz-asl/kalibr), Follows the [IMU Noise Model](https://github.com/ethz-asl/kalibr/wiki/IMU-Noise-Model).
+1. Outputs noise parameters file for use with [Kalibr](https://github.com/ethz-asl/kalibr), Follows the [Kalibr IMU Noise Model](https://github.com/ethz-asl/kalibr/wiki/IMU-Noise-Model).
 2. Supports both ```sensor_msgs/Imu.msg``` and ```px4_msgs/VehicleImuStatus.msg``` to read PX4-ROS2 bags, No conversion required.
-3. Uses ```rosbag2_cpp``` API to sample data from bag, No playback and waiting for hours.

 # Usage